25 years of economics Alumni celebration 2024

 25 years of the department of economics

-This year, we are excited to celebrate the 25th anniversary of Oxford’s Department of Economics.
+In 2024 celebrated the 25th anniversary of Oxford’s Department of Economics.
 Since its founding in 1999, the department has become one of Europe’s leading academic hubs for economics.
 As part of this vibrant community, OUBEP is proud to contribute to its legacy by connecting economic theory with real-world business practice.
 Our programme and annual alumni events reflect the department’s commitment to fostering lasting relationships and advancing the study of economics in both academic and professional spheres.

 our annual alumni celebration